sushruth91/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz is a .Net 5 Web API that taken in a Json formatted list of input and gives a result as:
+FizzBuzz is a .Net 5 Web API that takes in a Json formatted list of input and gives a result as:

 Sample Input Format(Json):
 {